An industrial maintenace worker reviews asset condition data on a tablet to help calculate MTTR.What is Mean Time to Repair (MTTR)?

 Finding the MTTR is a fairly simple process, but it requires some knowledge about an asset’s performance history, including the total amount of time spent on unplanned maintenance tasks as well as the number of incidents the machine has experienced during a given period of time.

-An effective MTTR calculation measures the total amount of time it takes to for the team to identify a problem, diagnose the issue, complete the repair, reassemble and calibrate the asset, and finally restart and test the equipment.
+An effective MTTR calculation measures the total amount of time it takes for the team to identify a problem, diagnose the issue, complete the repair, reassemble and calibrate the asset, and finally restart and test the equipment.

 To calculate MTTR, divide the total number of hours an asset is offline for unplanned maintenance — from the moment of failure until the asset is completely restored — by the total number of repairs done during a predetermined period of time.
 This calculation can be expressed with a simple formula: